Little Golem

 There are three different types of tournaments:

-• Monthly Cup Tournament
+• Monthly Cup Tournaments

-• Championship Tournament
+• Championship Tournaments

 Each Monthly Cup Tournament consists of several rounds.
-If you win a round you will advance to the next round.
+If you finish first in a round you will advance to the next round.
 Monthly Cup Tournament games are held all month long.
 You can enter as many first-rounds during the month as you like, but winning just one of these rounds is sufficient to advance you to the next round.
 (And winning more than one first-round does not give you more entries in the second round.)

 At the end of the month, no more entries into that month's Cup are accepted.
 Winners from each round keep advancing until a winner is determined.
 That player is crowned that month's Monthly Cup Champion for that particular game.